-Description: DkService.exe is not essential for the Windows OS and causes relatively few problems.
-The file DkService.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ (e.g. C:\Program Files\Executive Software\Diskeeper\).
+Description: DKService.exe is not essential for the Windows OS and causes relatively few problems.
+The file DKService.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's "Documents" folder (e.g. C:\Program Files\Executive Software\Diskeeper\).

 The program is not visible.
-DkService.exe is not a Windows system file.
+DKService.exe is not a Windows system file.
 The program can be uninstalled in the Control Panel.
 The application uses ports to connect to or from a LAN or the Internet.
-DkService.exe is able to monitor applications.
-Therefore the technical security rating is 39% dangerous, however you should also read the user reviews.
+DKService.exe is able to monitor applications.
+Therefore the technical security rating is 34% dangerous, however you should also read the user reviews.

 External information from Paul Collins:

-To help you analyze the DkService.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the DKService.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.